MinevoltRPG/Trails/README.md

 3. Drop this plugin in your server's "/plugins" folder

 ## License
-This project is licensed under the MIT license - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Unlicense - see the [LICENSE.md](LICENSE.md) file for details.